dipietrantonio/pdf4py/docs/source/standard_coverage.rst

 +-------------------+---------------------------------+----------------------------------------+

 Subsequent chapters describe higher level aspects that are built on top of the PDF syntax and elementary objects.
-As of now there is no support for those features, as exmplained in the landing page of the documentation.
+As of now there is no support for those features, as explained in the landing page of the documentation.

 In addition, the AESV3 encryption method specified in the `PDF 1.7 Extension 3 document <https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/adobe_supplement_iso32000.pdf>`_